jonathandroth/MedBounds/README.md

 by Soonwoo Kwon and Jonathan Roth.
-The package provides tests for the “sharp null of full mediation”, which conjectures that the effect of a treatment operates through a particular conjectured mechanism (or set of mechanisms) M. It also provides lower bounds on the fraction of “always-takers” who are affected by the treatment despite having the same value of M regardless of treatment status.
+The package provides tests for the “sharp null of full mediation”, which conjectures that the effect of a treatment operates through a particular conjectured mechanism (or set of mechanisms) M. The treatment is assumed to be randomly assigned.
+It also provides lower bounds on the fraction of “always-takers” who are affected by the treatment despite having the same value of M regardless of treatment status.

 ## Installation